jmgandarias/advanced_robotics/docs/lab2/README.md

 To record the data of the experiment, you can do the following:

-1. Open a terminal, create the experiments folder, and start the rosbag recording:
+1. If you want to be organized, you can create an experiments folder to store the data there:

     ```bash
     cd
     mkdir experiments
+    ```

+2. Open a terminal and start the rosbag recording:

+    ```bash
+    cd
+    cd experiments
     ros2 bag record --all -o experiment1
     ros2 bag record --all
     ```

-2. Open another terminal and launch the UMA manipulator model:
+3. Open another terminal and launch the UMA manipulator model:

     ```bash
     ros2 launch uma_arm_description uma_arm_visualization.launch.py
     ```

-3. Open another terminal and launch the dynamics model `uma_arm_dynamics_launch.py`:
+4. Open another terminal and launch the dynamics model `uma_arm_dynamics_launch.py`:

     ```bash
     ros2 launch uma_arm_control uma_arm_dynamics_launch.py